VenessaJK/VenessaJK/README.md

 - 👋 Hi, I’m @VenessaJK

-- 👀 I’m interested in cybersecurity
+- 👀 Some of my interests are!
+- - Backend Developement
+  - Cybersecurity
+  - Embedded Systems

 - 🌱 Always excited to learn more and apply my skills to real world applications